Saeed-Akbari/CS-5783-MachineLearning/README.md

 Assignments of Machine Learning course are collected in this repository.

-**PLEASE BE CAREFUL**     Change the data path in the codes to where the data is stored.
+Change the data path in the codes to where the data is stored.

-# Assignment 3

-All the packages are available in Colab and there is no need to install them.

-# Assignment 4

-All the packages are available in Colab and there is no need to install them.